 Unspoken assumptions such as the complaining urban neighbor telling me I should talk to my manager about that noisy spray rig (girls are not in charge!).
 Parts guys (almost always guys), when they don’t just ignore me, arguing that I want the incorrect part when I’m holding the bloody hydraulic hose in my hand and reading the numbers to them (girls don’t understand mechanical stuff!).
 Men, intending to be chivalrous, literally taking tools or projects right out of my hands – or assuming I’m not strong enough to lift that bag of feed (girls are weak!).
 Once I had a one-armed man argue with me that I couldn’t lift something out of the bed of my truck since I was a girl, never mind arm count logistics.
 Traveling abroad and visiting vineyards, our vintner informed an owner that RSV’s farmer was a woman and the man asked incredulously, “Couldn’t you find anyone else?”*

 Farmers are already a small portion of the population.
+Many consumers are looking for ways to pay off their holiday debt and a title loans may be the easiest option.
 The need for farmers to have access to networking and resources – such as help with farm planning, finances, and training – is important in helping them run successful and sustainable farms.
 Add being a woman in farming to that mix and it’s even more of a necessity – women being invisible within the farming subset, often written off as the “farmer’s wife” or the “farmer’s daughter.”
 Women’s unique experiences – the good and the bad** – remain unheard.

 Which is why at the recent EcoFarm conference (a fabulous gathering by and for farmers, often with a focus on “ecological” and organic) a women in sustainable ag workshop drew 70 women and the mixer afterwards even more.
 As I looked around, I wondered how many normally spent time in a room of only women, especially women farmers.
 As we introduced themselves, a recurring theme was “I am the only woman on this small farm with a bunch of guys and I’m sick of it.”